ArrowDeveloper/multithreaded-portscanner/readme.md

 Enter domain, starting range, and ending range then scan.

-Do not scan large ranges as it might break :P
+Do not scan large ranges as it might break.